nbursa/stock-price-predictor/README.md

 ## Overview

-The Stock Price Predictor is a Real-Time (web sockets) web application that predicts future stock prices of selected companies using historical stock price data and machine learning models.
+The Stock Price Predictor is a Real-Time web application that predicts future stock prices of selected companies using historical stock price data and machine learning models.
 The application provides real-time updates and visualizations to help users make informed investment decisions.

 ## Features